 The maximum term of options granted under the 2006 Equity Incentive Plan is ten years.
 Subject to certain exceptions set forth in the applicable stock option award agreement, unvested options will automatically be forfeited upon termination (in the case of a termination for cause, vested options are also forfeited), and all vested options held by the participant upon a termination of employment (other than for cause) will expire 90 days after termination (or one year after termination in the case of termination due to death or disability).
 In the case of a termination of employment due to death or disability, an additional 20% of an individual's options will vest.
-Twenty percent of each grantee's option grants becomes vested upon a "change in control" of us, and 40% of each grantee's option grants becomes vested if such change in control results in the achievement of a targeted internal rate of return.
+Twenty percent of each grantee's option grants becomes vested if such change in control results in the achievement of a targeted internal rate of return.
 In the case of Dr. Jonathan Rich, our Chief Executive Officer, different vesting terms and conditions apply to his unvested stock options in the event his employment is terminated under certain circumstances or there is a change of control of us.
 After the consummation of the offering, we expect that the terms and conditions of the 2006 Equity Incentive Plan, and the terms and conditions of the new equity plan we anticipate adopting prior to the offering, will provide for different treatment of outstanding options and other equity-based awards upon a change in control of us.

 Shares of company common stock acquired under the 2006 Equity Incentive Plan are subject to restrictions on transfer, repurchase rights, and other limitations as set forth in award agreements adopted under the 2006 Equity Plan and the company's stockholder's agreement.
-As set forth in the award agreements adopted under the 2006 Equity Plan and the company's stockholder's agreement, upon the consummation of the offering, these transfer restrictions will no longer apply (subject to certain exceptions) because our shares of common stock will be publicly traded.
+As set forth in the award agreements adopted under the 2006 Equity Plan and the consummation of the offering, these transfer restrictions will no longer apply (subject to certain exceptions) because our shares of common stock will be publicly traded.